 The MATESOL program prepares students to be competent, caring teachers of English to speakers of other languages (ESOL).
 It is based on national standards and combines theory and practice.
 Graduates have been very successful in finding full-time work in the field.
-The program offers several options in an adult-friendly format, including the MA, the TESOL Multi-Age License, and/or the TESOL Endorsement.
+The program offers several options in an adult-friendly format, including the MA, the TESOL Multi-Age License, the TESOL Endorsement, and the TESOL Certificate.

 • Ohio Dominican’s MATESOL program is based on TESOL/NCATE standards. • Students conduct extensive field experiences at various sites, including public schools and community-based programs.
 This allows them to apply their classroom learning and gain experience with all age levels. • Graduates have been very successful finding full-time work in Ohio and around the world. • Ohio Dominican is the only university in Ohio to offer the initial license in TESOL. • All courses are offered between 6 p.m. and 9 p.m. to accommodate working adults. • Ohio Dominican’s small campus allows for small class sizes and personal attention from professors. • Students who take two courses per term can complete the program in as few as two years.